Introductory course on The Optimal Design of Experiments

 The target audience for the course is starting Ph.D. students and anyone

 else who would like a primer on optimal design.
+Prerequisites for the course

 are knowledge of basic statistics and regression analysis.
 Familiarity with

 classical design of experiments is not required.
-The course is not highly

-mathematical and therefore accessible to a broad audience
+mathematical and therefore accessible to a broad audience.

 The course will start with an intuitive introduction of the topic and